I absolutely love the new year. I get jazzed about goal-setting (budgeting is, after all, simply goal setting/achieving on an ongoing basis).

 SMART goals are specific, measurable, achievable, realistic, and timely.
 All good things.
 Though timely should really maybe labeled as ‘timeframe’.
 The point is to have a deadline.

 Kids – do a “Dad date” with each of the kids once a month.
 Focus here on whatever they want to do.
-Lydia’s could obviously be fairly simple.
+My youngest’s could obviously be fairly simple.
 The time needs to be long enough to have an impact (an hour or two).

 Julie – just ask her often, “What can I do right now to help out?”
 That should go a long ways (idea from a guy at church, not my own).
 Often perhaps isn’t specific enough, and how do I measure this?
 Have some secret paper in my wallet that I check off?
 Perhaps.